 Q: Can I order food or refreshments to my meeting?

-Yes you can.
+A: Yes you can.
 The options and costs for refreshments are available on the same form through which you book a room for the closed meeting.
 If you have any questions or additional requirements please contact Ms. Irina Makarchuk.

 Food and refreshment orders can be placed, changed and cancelled until 20 August, 2016.
 No refunds are available for cancellations after this date.
 Please note: all food prices will increase by 50% on 8 August.
 Furthermore, it is forbidden to bring your own food or alcohol to the venue